mydoge-com/mydogemask-next-example/README.md

     // Each api request supports both promise and callback patterns

     // Connect to your website
+    // Generates a popup to be confirmed by the user
-    const connectRes = await myDogeMask.connect(/*onSuccess, onError*/);
+    // Promise will reject or onError will be called if canceled const connectRes = await myDogeMask.connect(/*onSuccess, onError*/);
     console.log('connect result', connectRes);
     /*{